Firefighters battle Trafalgar Square pub blaze

 Fire crews were called to a blaze in the basement of a pub that sent dark plumes of smoke across the central London landmark.

-More than 100 firefighters are tackling a “challenging” blaze at a pub in Trafalgar Square in central London.
+More than 100 firefighters tackled a “challenging” blaze at a pub in Trafalgar Square in central London.

 The fire broke out at The Admiralty pub shortly before 5.50pm on Tuesday, and huge plumes of smoke could be seen billowing from the building.